-Tom Brady’s Pre-Patriots Career Included Some Not-So-Glamorous Summer Jobs
+Tom Brady’s Pre-Patriots Career Included Not-So-Glamorous Summer Jobs

 “I’ve been so fortunate to do something I love to do.
 I’ve said for a long time that working out and training and being on the practice field never feels like work to me.
 But (those summer jobs) definitely felt like work when you’re cleaning up industrial parks and scrubbing the tops of roofs and stuff like that.
 Man, I was pretty tired at the end of those days.”

-Brady is one of three Michigan alums on the Patriots’ roster along with linebacker David Harris and defensive lineman Alan Branch.
+Brady is one of three Michigan alums on the Patriots’ roster, along with linebacker David Harris and defensive lineman Alan Branch.
 Brady and Harris both said they’re considering making the drive from Detroit to Ann Arbor this week.

 “I’m not sure what the schedule is yet,” Brady said.
 “I’m not sure if I’m going to be able to make it.
 But we’re pretty close, so maybe if I get a chance, I can sneak over.”